emqx/cloud-docs/en_US/data_integration/hstreamdb.md

 The data integration with HStreamDB brings the following features and advantages to your business:

-- **Reliable IoT Data Message Delivery**: EMQX Cloud can reliably batch and send MQTT messages to HStreamDB, enabling the integration of IoT devices with HStreamDB and application systems.
+- **Reliable IoT Data Message Delivery**: EMQX Platform can reliably batch and send MQTT messages to HStreamDB, enabling the integration of IoT devices with HStreamDB and application systems.
-- **MQTT Message Transformation**: Using the rule engine, EMQX Cloud can filter and transform MQTT messages.
+- **MQTT Message Transformation**: Using the rule engine, EMQX Platform can filter and transform MQTT messages.
 Messages can undergo data extraction, filtering, enrichment, and transformation before being sent to HStreamDB.
 - **Large-Scale Data Stream Storage**: HStreamDB supports the reliable storage of millions of data streams in a specially designed distributed, fault-tolerant log storage cluster.
 It can replay or push real-time data stream updates to applications as needed.
 Perfectly integrating with EMQX's message model, it achieves large-scale IoT data collection, transmission, and storage.
 - **Cluster and Scalability**: Built with a cloud-native architecture, EMQX and HStreamDB support online scaling and dynamic expansion and contraction of clusters, allowing flexible horizontal scaling to meet growing business demands.
 - **Flexible Processing Capabilities**: In HStreamDB, you can use familiar SQL to filter, transform, aggregate, and join multiple data streams.
 It also supports real-time processing, monitoring, and analysis of data streams using standard SQL and materialized views, providing real-time data insights.